 by the power of God by the gathering together of His children in union with Christ who is its Head; a body which derives its existence and its unity from the work and the presence of the Holy Spirit come down from heaven, consequently on the ascension of Jesus the Son of God, and of His sitting at the right hand of the Father after having accomplished redemption.

-This Church, united by the Spirit, as the body to the Head, to this Jesus seated at the Father&#8217;s right hand, will, no doubt, be manifested in its totality, when Christ shall be manifested in His glory; but, meanwhile, as being formed by the presence of the Holy Ghost *come down from heaven,* it is essentially looked at, in the word of God, as subsisting in its unity on the earth.
+This Church, united by the Spirit, as the body to the Head, to this Jesus seated at the Father's right hand, will, no doubt, be manifested in its totality, when Christ shall be manifested in His glory; but, meanwhile, as being formed by the presence of the Holy Ghost *come down from heaven*, it is essentially looked at, in the word of God, as subsisting in its unity on the earth.
 It is the habitation of God by the Spirit, essentially heavenly in its relationships, but having an earthly pilgrimage, as to the scene in which it is actually found and in which it ought to manifest the nature of the glory of Christ, as His epistle of commendation to the world, for it represents Him and is in His place.
 It is the bride of the Lamb, in its privileges and calling.
 It is presented as a chaste virgin to Christ for the day of the marriage of the Lamb.
 Evidently this last thought will have its accomplishment in resurrection; but, what characterizes the Church, as being quickened according to the power which has raised Christ from among the dead and set Him at the right hand of God, is the realization and manifestation of the glory of its Head by the power of the Holy Ghost, before Jesus its Head is revealed in Person.

 Those who compose the Church have other relationships besides.
 They are children of Abraham.
 They are the house of God over which Christ is head as Son.
 But these last characters do not detract from what we have been saying; still less do they annul it.